-Previous accounting policy: available for sale financial assets that were either not suitable to be classified as other categories of that were either not suitable to be classidief as other categories of financial assets due to their nature, or they are designated as such by management.
+Previous accounting policy: available for sale financial assets

+Available-for-sale financial assets were non-derivative financial assets that were either not suitable to be classidief as other categories of financial assets due to their nature, or they are designated as such by management.
 They comprise investments in the equity of other entities where there is neither a fixed maturity nor fixed or determinable payments.